I-45v. The Photographic Book since 1843

 This course is designed to explore the history of the photographic book since Anna Atkins’s Photographs of British Algae was first privately circulated in 1843.
 It will be comprised of six two-hour sessions delivered online, based on the collections of Oxford’s Bodleian Library.

-The five sessions will emphasise the physical form of the photographic book, an element neglected by most of the recent studies of the genre.
+The six sessions will emphasize the physical form of the photographic book, an element neglected by most of the recent studies of the genre.
 It aims, therefore, to bring together the twin disciplines of the history of the book and the history of photography.
 Classes will be structured around the examination of exemplar cases—and will examine these case studies through paying close attention to the materiality of the books: paper, printing techniques, and design, as well as distribution, sales, and prices.
 Many of the examples will be illuminated through supporting archival evidence.

 Introduction and Overview to the Course / The Earliest Photobooks